Skip to contents

 export_summary_appendix()

-Exports those validated summary-table bundles as CSV and optional HTML appendix artifacts without requiring the broader fit-based export bundle.
+Exports those documented summary-table bundles as CSV and optional HTML appendix artifacts without requiring the broader fit-based export bundle.
 This is the preferred export route for recovery simulation evidence.

 apa_table()